khtohidulislam/ULF-EnC-Challenge/README.md

 📜 License

-This project is licensed under CC BY-NC-ND.
+This project is licensed under MIT License.

 📬 Contact & Support